Brett-Tanner/Journal/2024/Aug_24.md

 #### Jayson Stuff

 - [] Add ability to upload lessons from a CSV (for showcase)
-- [] Add a category resource (lesson_type) for evening class
-  - [] separate into conversation cards and actvities, maybe just by parsing the filename?
 - [] Add announcements
   - [] Will need a message, validity period, maybe a link
   - [] Shown conditionally based on User attributes, preferably only attributes w/out joins